 What Is Omaha Weather Like in June?

 Omaha weather in June can be unpredictable.
-During this time of year, Omaha typically experiences temperatures as high as 83°F and as low as 61°F, with occasional rain and thunderstorms.
+During this time of year, Omaha typically experiences an average high of 83°F and low of 61°F, with occasional rain and thunderstorms.
 Humidity is also a factor to consider, as Omaha humidity can make it feel hotter than the actual temperature.
 Watch for signs of heat exhaustion like dizziness, headache, or nausea.
 And if you’re unfamiliar with the area, keep up with local weather channels or download weather apps like WOWT 6 Weather or MyRadar for real-time updates.

 A History of Weather During the CWS

-From hours-long rain delays to nearby tornadoes, weather has played a huge role in the history of the College World Series.
+From hours-long rain delays to nearby tornadoes, severe weather in Omaha has played a huge role in the history of the College World Series.
 Here are a few notable weather-related stories from past CWS tournaments.

 1964: The Most Rain-Delayed in Series History

 The Johnny Rosenblatt Stadium—where the CWS was held at the time—was so drenched that a helicopter was brought in to help dry the field.
-Multiple games were rescheduled, prompting officials to introduce the now-iconic College World Series tarp for future tournaments to cut down on rain delays and keep the field playable.
+Multiple games were rescheduled, prompting officials to introduce the now-iconic College World Series tarp for future tournaments to reduce rain delays and keep the field playable.

 2011: Storms, Strong Winds, & Possible Tornadoes